tosh/fancy-syntax/README.md

 ### List and Map Indexing

-List and Map like objects can be access via the index operator: []
+List and Map like objects can be accessed via the index operator: []

 Examples: